The DVLA has announced a further extension for motorists with driving licences expiring in 2020.

 In June, the DVLA granted a seven-month automatic extension for driving licences, after agreement with the EU.

-The seven-month extension for photocard driving licences follows a new EU regulation that allows automatic extensions to be applied.
+This followed a new EU regulation that allowed automatic extensions to be applied.

 “The initial extension from the EU expired at the end of August and we have now agreed a further extension with the EU to the end of December,” said a DVLA spokesperson.

 Motorists are required to renew photocards every 10 years: it’s every five years for bus and lorry drivers.

 “Drivers who have already applied to renew their photocard driving licence or entitlement to drive can usually carry on driving while we process their application providing they have not been told by their doctor or optician that they should not drive,” added DVLA chief executive Julie Lennard.